Cheese market in China.

 The landscape has changed a lot recently compared with the situation in 2015.
 Before 2016, it was nearly impossible to find cheese in small stores, and 94% of the imported cheese market was sold through large international supermarkets and hypermarkets.

-The cheese market should overcome cultural barriers in China
+The Chinese cheese market should overcome cultural barriers

 The cheese consumption mix in China is dominated by processed cheeses, which are more suited to the local palate.
 Chinese consumers, in general, do not favor the strong tastes and scents of many natural cheese varieties.
 Furthermore, processed cheese is easier to handle when used in hamburger and pizza preparation.